geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 It's a code generation.
 It's a long term.

 ##### **B1tg** [[00:45:25](https://www.youtube.com/watch?v=_mJIF112c5k&t=2725)]
 Okay.
-And after this, I found the...
+And after this, I found the..

 ##### **Nimlgen** [[00:45:30](https://www.youtube.com/watch?v=_mJIF112c5k&t=2730)]
 Back to the code.

 ##### **B1tg** [[00:45:31](https://www.youtube.com/watch?v=_mJIF112c5k&t=2731)]
-I made the...
+I made the..
 I write the custom kernel to add the three mat mail in the linear or happened in the FP8.
 And now it's 10% fast and like a 7% memory.
 Then the half.
 That's a custom backward function not work with mouse.

 ##### **Nimlgen** [[00:46:07](https://www.youtube.com/watch?v=_mJIF112c5k&t=2767)]
 So I didn't try to with like a six or a GPU.
 Is this something we should support?